Chris Kyle: Post-military life

 Kyle left the U.S. Navy in 2009, and moved to Midlothian, Texas, with his wife, Taya, and two children.
 He was president of Craft International, a tactical training company for the U.S. military and law enforcement communities.

 In 2012, HarperCollins released Kyle's autobiography, American Sniper.
 Kyle had initially hesitated to write the book but was persuaded to move forward because other books about SEALs were under way.
 In his book, Kyle wrote bluntly of his experiences.
 Of the battle for control of Ramadi, he says: "Force moved that battle.
 We killed the bad guys and brought the leaders to the peace table.
 That is how the world works."
 In the book and ensuing interviews, Kyle stated he had no regrets about his work as a sharpshooter, saying, "I had to do it to protect the Marines."

 American Sniper had a 37-week run on The New York Times bestseller list and brought Kyle national attention.
 Following its release, media articles challenged some of Kyle's anecdotes, but the core of his narrative was widely accepted.
 "Tales of his heroism on the battlefield were already lore in every branch of the armed forces", writes Michael J. Mooney, author of a biography of Kyle.

-Kyle paired with FITCO Cares Foundation, a nonprofit organization which created the Heroes Project to provide free in-home fitness equipment, individualized programs, personal training, and life-coaching to in-need veterans with disabilities, Gold Star families, or those with PTSD.
-On August 13, 2012, Kyle appeared on the reality television show Stars Earn Stripes, which featured celebrities pairing up with a Special Operations or law enforcement professional who train them in weapons and combat tactics.
+Kyle paired with FITCO Cares Foundation, a nonprofit organization that created the Heroes Project to provide free in-home fitness equipment, individualized programs, personal training, and life-coaching to in-need veterans with disabilities, Gold Star families, or those with PTSD.
+On August 13, 2012, Kyle appeared on the reality television show Stars Earn Stripes, which featured celebrities pairing up with a Special Operations or law enforcement professional who trained them in weapons and combat tactics.
 Kyle was teamed with actor Dean Cain.